 Additional clinical experiences which shaped my counseling perspective and to which I am extremely grateful for include my work supporting military service personnel and their families, treatment of patients in an inpatient hospital setting, and providing mobile crisis services in both Georgia and Florida.
 I have extensive experience treating patients through a community mental health agency who manage severe and persistent mental illnesses.

 I have managed my full time practices in Boca Raton and West Palm Beach since 2015.
-Outside of work, I enjoy time with my family at the movies, beach pool, and also spending time with our our Sulcata tortoise and six bearded dragons!
+Outside of work, I enjoy time with my family at the movies, beach, pool, and also spending time with our many animals which include a mini schnauzer, tortoise, and bearded dragons.